iychoi/H-iRODS/README.md

 Setup on Hadoop
 ---------------

-Place iRODS-HDFS package and dependent libraries to classpath directory.
+Place iRODS-HDFS package and dependent libraries to classpath directory (or use -libjars option).
 So that Hadoop system can find these libraries when they are called.

 Register iRODS-HDFS to Hadoop configuration.
 We need to modify "core-site.xml" file which is Hadoop configuration file.